DukeEnglish/mt-class/hw1.md

 Our measures will include _precision_, the percentage of guessed alignments that are correct; _recall_, the percentage of human alignments that are guessed; and [_alignment error rate_](http://aclweb.org/anthology/P/P00/P00-1056.pdf) (AER), which combines both measures.
+Note that the human annotations were produced by pairs of annotators, and any alignment that they agree on are labeled _sure_, while any that were not agreed on by all annotators are labeled _possible_.
+Possible alignments are counted only in the precision measure.
 For precision and recall, higher is better, while for AER, lower is better.
 To compute them, run:

     python score-alignments.py < dice200.out